PCMDI/input4MIPs_CVs/docs/dataset-overviews/land-use.md

 ## Summary

+Note that v3.1.1 of the historical land-use forcing and v3.1 of the scenario land-use forcing have been superseded.
+However, the updates are only to metadata so, if you have already run simulations using the v3.1.1 historical land-use forcing or v3.1 scenario land-use forcing, you do not need to re-run with the newer datasets.

 <!--- begin-cmip7-phases-source-ids -->
 <!--- Do not edit this section, it is automatically updated when the docs are built -->
 ### Source IDs for CMIP7 phases